 - Ako's artifact (an enormous syringe with a very large and sharp needle) can significantly boost all of her target's physical and magical abilities.

-- The first story arc in Slayers revolves around Lina accidentally getting a hold of the Philosopher's Stone, which she describes as "a super magic amplifier."
+- The first story arc revolves around Lina accidentally getting ahold of the Philosopher's Stone, which she describes as "a super magic amplifier."
 Naturally, the resident Big Bad needs it to complete his scheme.

 - The Sword of Light is used to amplify and focus a spell.
 As is, it dices lesser monsters and weaker true Mazoku effortlessly, but more powerful Mazoku can just grab the glow and hurl the wielder like a toy.
 The same foe, but the sword absorbed Dragon Slave?
 Single Clean Cut, and no smoking crater.
 Kills anything up to Dark Lords and works even with the spells Man Was Not Meant To Know.
 In novels, it's also known as Gorunnova, and it's one of the five weapons of Dark Star, no less.
 As the source of Black Magic, the Dark Lord has no such problems, but Gaav mocked Lina claiming that mere human like her is harmless, only her sister could power up Gorunnova enough to hurt him.

-- Don't forget the Unison Devices: cute little foot-high flying Artificial Human girls who can synchronize with magic-users to boost their powers and add elemental effects.
+- The Unison Devices: cute little foot-high flying Artificial Human girls who can synchronize with magic-users to boost their powers and add elemental effects.
 So far, we've only seen two, Reinforce Zwei and Agito.

 - It turns out that one of the reasons Brew was wanted so badly by both sides in Soul Eater was its ability to amplify soul wavelengths.
 Mosquito is not impressed when it turns out the real artifact was in the back pocket of Death the Kid.

-- The "Meteor Shard", a MacGuffin recovered from Hell's Gate that changes hands a few times in Darker than Black.
+- The "Meteor Shard", a Plot Device recovered from Hell's Gate that changes hands a few times in Darker Than Black.
 Towards the end of the first series, Amber breaks it in pieces among her followers and uses the bulk of it to power the network of Dolls that guide Hei through the Gate, but later she spontaneously pulls the complete Shard out of her pocket due to the strange properties of the Gate.
-Then, Hei uses it to enhance his's power to Reality Warper levels, enabling him to alter matter on a quantum level.
+Then, Hei uses it to enhance his power to Reality Warper levels, enabling him to alter matter on a quantum level.
 In backstory one such thing was used to make a good chunk of South America completely inaccessible.

 - Witch Hunter Robin's fragment of wisdom has this effect unintentionally, and tends to give the bearer Power Incontinence with it.

-- Nanatsu No Taizai has the Sacred Treasures of the Seven Deadly Sins.
+- The Seven Deadly Sins has the Sacred Treasures of the Seven Deadly Sins.
 They don't increase the amount of power you have, but rather, how much of your own power you can draw out at a time.
 King describes their use best:

 Let's say this lake is the power of one of the Sins...
 If you use your palm, how much water would you be able to scoop?
 Right, no mater how much water you have, with just your bare hands, this is what you get.
 But if you use a weapon, you'd get something like a glass or mug's amount of power.
 And then...
 If you use a sacred treasure, you can get a house's worth of power.
 In other words, you could draw power incomparable with what you could before!!